asapdiscovery/asap-fitness.github.io/contributing.md

     ...
 ```

-### Updating the landing page
+### Updating the landing page for a protein

-You can also update the landing page for a virus with links to the most recent datasets, specific background information and more.
-To edit the content of the landing page, edit the `experiments/<virus>/index.md` file for your virus.
+You can also update the landing page for a viral protein with links to the most recent datasets, specific background information, highlighted datasets, and more.
+To edit the content of the landing page, edit the `experiments/<virus>/index.md` file for your viral protein.
 Similar to adding a new post, the content of the page is written fully in markdown with a `YAML` header that determines the properties of the page.
-For example, here's the header for SARS-CoV-2:
+For example, here's the page for SARS-CoV-2:

 ```md
 ---